Welcome to the Keller ISD Substitute Connection!

 - The online SubAssessment™ which is designed to "assess" or evaluate how well the material has been mastered.

-The training may only be taken over the internet and includes 6-10 hours of interactive SubOrientation™ and SubSkills™ training.
+The training may only be taken over the internet and includes 6-10 hours of interactive SubEssentials™ and SubSkills™ training.
 If you prefer not to study at a computer, you may purchase a handbook for an additional $19.95.
 It takes an average of thirty minutes to complete each of the five SubAssessment™ sections.
 Candidates may take each SubAssessment™ a maximum of four times, to obtain a passing score of at least 85%.

 Texas Certified Substitute Applicants

-After successfully completing the SubOrientation™, SubSkills™ training, and passing the SubAssessment™ with a composite score of 85% or greater, applicants are ready to complete the Keller ISD Substitute Application.
-You must attach a copy of your SubDiploma™ , or your Valid Texas Teaching Certificate, to the application.
+After successfully completing the SubEssential™, SubSkills™ training, and passing the SubAssessment™ with a composite score of 85% or greater, applicants are ready to complete the Keller ISD Substitute Application.
+You must attach a copy of your SubDiploma™ , or your current Valid Texas Teaching Certificate, to the application.
 Your attachment must be in a .PDF, .RTF, .PXT, or .HTM format.
 Once the application has been completed, you may register for the first available Substitute Orientation class (sign up below).

-After completing the Substitute Application online and attaching your teacher certification or sub diploma, you must register for a mandatory New Hire Orientation.
-The Substitute New Hire Orientation will be onsite at the Keller ISD’s Administration Building and will take approximately 2 hours.
+After completing the Substitute Application online and attaching your teacher certification or sub diploma, you must register for a mandatory Substitute New Hire Orientation.
+The Substitute New Hire Orientation will be onsite at the Keller ISD's Administration Building and will take approximately three hours.
 You must bring your email confirmation to the orientation.